Douglas DC-4: Operational history

 The DC-4/C-54 proved to be a popular and reliable type, with 1,245 being built between May 1942 and August 1947, including 79 postwar DC-4s.
 Several remain in service as of 2022.

 Douglas continued to develop the type during the war in preparation for a return to airline use when peace returned.
 Sales of new aircraft had to compete against 500 wartime ex-military C-54s and R5Ds which came onto the civilian market, many of which were converted to DC-4 standard by Douglas.
 DC-4s were a favorite of charter airlines such as Great Lakes Airlines, North American Airlines, Universal Airlines, and Transocean Airlines.
 In the 1950s, Transocean (Oakland, California) was the largest civilian C-54/DC-4 operator.

 Douglas produced 79 new-build DC-4s between January 1946 and August 9, 1947, the last example being delivered to South African Airways.
 Pressurization was an option, but all civilian DC-4s (and C-54s) were built unpressurized.

 A total of 330 DC-4s and C-54s were used in the Berlin Airlift, which made them one of the most numerous types involved.

 Purchasers of new-build DC-4s included Pan American Airways, National Airlines, Northwest Airlines, and Western Airlines in the US, and KLM Royal Dutch Air Lines, Scandinavian Airlines System, Iberia Airlines of Spain, Swissair, Air France, Sabena Belgian World Airlines, Cubana de Aviación, Avianca, Aerolíneas Argentinas, Aeropostal of Venezuela (1946), and South African Airways overseas.
 Several airlines used new-build DC-4s to start scheduled transatlantic flights between Latin America and Europe.
-Among the earliest were Aerolíneas Argentinas (1946), Aeropostal of Venezuela (1946), Iberia Airlines of Spain (1946), and Cubana de Aviación (1948).
+Among the earliest were Aerolíneas Argentinas (1946), Iberia Airlines of Spain (1946), and Cubana de Aviación (1948).